raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 # Changelog

 ## Version 2.1.5
-### ???
+### 07.30.2025

-- Added ability to create Custom Missions!
-Check the game manual to learn more on how to make 'em.
+- Added ability to create custom Missions!
+Check the game manual to learn more.
 - Added achievements!
 [Learn more here.](https://github.com/PlaydateSquad/pd-achievements)
+- Added separate save variable for when Hard Mode is enabled
 - Added on-line leaderboards for Hard Mode (Arcade Mode and Daily Run)
 - Hopefully fixed a rare crash when completing a game
 - Souped up pause screen input guide (thanks Kenney for the input prompts!)
 - Fixed a bug where Daily Run score wouldn't be saved on sideloaded copies
 - Leaderboard will now open to the mode you last played (Arcade Mode or Daily Run)
+- Mission Mode will now remember your "custom" setting between Missions

 ## Version 2.1.2
 ### 02.07.2025